Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 ## What is Git?
 Git is a version control software.
 Think of it like a long-standing and well-developed execution of something like the history in Google Docs, where you can see when and where and who changed something in a document.
 It allows you to keep track of and document your changes to files, keep different versions of files at the same time, and revert changes if necessary.

-We won’t go much into the functionality of git until later in the workshop.
-What we’ll use a lot is…
+We'll go more into the functionality of git later in the workshop.
+What we’ll focus on today is…

 ## GitHub
 GitHub is a web-based implementation of git that provides cloud storage for git projects (called repositories or repos).
 It also facilitates multiple people working with a git repository at the same time.
 Again, think of it kind of like a series of files and folders in Google Drive, but much easier to integrate with the command-line and scripting tools that we use in this class and more broadly in bioinformatics.

-All of our class materials are on a class website, which isn’t super easily accessed on the back end.
-It can and will be updated regularly throughout the class, but it’s harder for every one of our teachers and TAs to fix typos or amend data files on the fly.
+Some of our class materials are on a class website, which isn’t super easily accessed on the back end.
+It could be updated regularly throughout the class to add new material, but it’s harder for every one of our teachers and TAs to fix typos or amend data files on the fly.

-Unlike the website, anyone who has edit access (i.e. anyone in the DnA Lab) to the class GitHub repository can change a file in it at any time.
+Unlike the website, anyone who has 'edit' access (i.e. anyone in the DnA Lab) to the class GitHub repository can change a file in it at any time.
 For that reason, **the GitHub repository will be the primary source for class materials**.
 This worksheet will take you through the structure of the GitHub repo and how to interface with it.

 <ol>
 <h3><li>